 Notice of Appeal - A paper that informs the lower court and other parties that one party to a lower court action is appealing the court's final order or judgment.
-It must be filed in the Traffic Court within fourteen (14) days after the date of the order, ruling, judgment, or sentence appealed.
+It must be filed in the lower court within fourteen (14) days after the date of the order, ruling, judgment, or sentence appealed.
 If the Notice of Appeal is not timely filed, the court will dismiss the appeal.

-Oral Argument - An opportunity for the parties to appear in person at a time set by the Superior Court to personally explain why the Traffic Court's decision should be overturned or allowed to stand.
-In civil traffic cases, it must be requested in writing (Form 6) and may not be allowed.
+Oral Argument - An opportunity for the parties to appear in person at a time set by the Superior Court to personally explain why the lower court's decision should be overturned or allowed to stand.

-Order - An order is a written direction or command delivered by a court or judge.
+Order - A written direction or command by a court or judge.

-Party - A party in a civil traffic case is a person that either brings or defends against the charges.
+Party - A party in a criminal case is a person that either brings or defends against the charges.
 It is either the state or the defendant.